-The other information comprises the information included in the Company's annual management report, including Corporate Social responsibility Report, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Company's management report, but does not include the financial statements and our auditor's report thereon.
 Management is responsible for the other information.

-Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report we, do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.